jasonjyu/cscie15-p3/readme.md

 > sort wordfrequency.info_words | grep -v - | uniq > words
 ```
 to filter out words with hyphens.
+And I modified the App\Providers\AppServiceProvider class and added a custom validation rule to validate that the Letter Case parameter is a function.

 ## Outside code
 * Bootstrap: http://getbootstrap.com/